chrisullyott/udacity-fsnd-final/README.md

 $ sudo nano /etc/apache2/sites-available/catalog.conf
 ```

-_Add the following rules.
+_Add the following rules to the configuration file.
 "52.89.11.168" is the IP address of the app above._
 ```
 <VirtualHost *:80>
     ServerName 52.89.11.168